OutSystems/cloud-connector/README.md

 ### Firewall setup

-`outsystemscc` requires only outbound access to the internet in the private network(s) it is running.
+`outsystemscc` requires only outbound access to the internet in the private network(s) it's running.

-Outbound internet connectivity (via a NAT Gateway, for example) can be restricted by a firewall.
+You can restrict outbound internet connectivity (via a NAT Gateway, for example) by a firewall.
 For a Layer 7 firewall, you should allow outbound connections to the built-in domain (for example `<customername>.outsystems.app`) and any custom domains configured for the stage (for example `example.com`).
 For a Layer 4 firewall, you must open firewall rules to all [CloudFront IP ranges](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html) for port 443.

-If the network requires outbound traffic to be routed through a proxy, you specify that using the `--proxy` option.
+If the network requires outbound traffic to route through a proxy, you specify that using the `--proxy` option.

 There may be a dedicated person or team at your organization responsible for administering network firewalls.
 If so, you may want to contact them for help with the process.